Social impact bond: Definitions

-The Non-Profit Finance Fund describes social impact bonds as: 'PFS financing agreements, in which private investors provide upfront capital for the delivery of services and are repaid by a back-end, or outcomes payor (usually a government), if contractually agreed-upon outcomes are achieved, are often referred to as "Social Impact Bonds" (illustrated and described below).
-Social Impact Bonds (SIBs) are a mechanism by which to shift financial risk from service providers to investors, with investors underwriting service providers’ based on their ability to deliver on positive social outcomes.'
+The Non-Profit Finance Fund describes social impact bonds as: “PFS financing agreements, in which private investors provide upfront capital for the delivery of services and are repaid by a back-end, or outcomes payor (usually a government), if contractually agreed-upon outcomes are achieved, are often referred to as ‘Social Impact Bonds’ ...
+Social Impact Bonds (SIBs) are a mechanism by which to shift financial risk from service providers to investors, with investors underwriting service providers’ based on their ability to deliver on positive social outcomes.”

-The Government Outcomes Lab identifies four main dimensions along which SIBs might vary: 'the nature and outcome of payment outcomes', 'the nature of capital used to fund services', 'the strength of performance management', and 'the social intent of service providers'.
-According to the GO Lab, a 'core' SIB is therefore defined by '100% payment on outcomes', 'independent and at-risk capital', 'a high degree of performance management', and 'a strong social intent of service providers'.
+The Government Outcomes Lab identifies four main dimensions along which SIBs might vary: “the nature and outcome of payment outcomes”, “the nature of capital used to fund services”, “the strength of performance management”, and “the social intent of service providers”.
+According to the GO Lab, a 'core' SIB is therefore defined by “100% payment on outcomes”, “independent and at-risk capital”, “a high degree of performance management”, and “a strong social intent of service providers”.

 In developing countries, a development impact bond (DIB) is a variation of the SIB model.
 DIBs are outcomes-based funding structures for the delivery of public services in low- and middle-income countries.
 As with SIBs, investors would provide external financing and only receive a return if pre-agreed outcomes are achieved.
 Funds to remunerate investors come from donors, the budget of the host country, or a combination of the two.
 Financial returns to investors are intended to be commensurate with the level of success.
-DIBs have the potential to improve aid efficiency and cost-effectiveness by shifting the focus onto implementation quality and the delivery of successful results.
+DIBs have the potential to improve aid efficiency and cost-effectiveness by shifting the emphasis to implementation quality and the delivery of successful results.
 In October 2013, Social Finance Ltd. and the Center for Global Development released a report outlining the findings of a high level working group set up to explore the potential of this new mechanism.